-1. Petitioner filed a petition for vaccine compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. § 300aa-10 to 34 (the "Vaccine Program").
-The petition seeks compensation for injuries allegedly related to petitioner's receipt of the seasonal influenza ("flu") vaccine, which vaccine is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. § 100.3(a).

-2. Petitioner received his flu vaccination on or about October 20, 2010.

-3. The vaccine was administered within the United States.

-4. Petitioner alleges that the flu vaccine caused him to develop Guillain-Barré Syndrome ("GBS") and that he experienced the residual effects of this injury for more than six months.

-5. Petitioner represents that there has been no prior award or settlement of a civil action for damages as a result of his condition.
+- 1. On behalf of his minor child, SRC, petitioner filed a petition for vaccine compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. § 300aa-10 to 34 (the "Vaccine Program").
+The petition seeks compensation for injuries allegedly related to SRC's receipt of a varicella vaccine, which vaccine is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. § 100.3(a). - 2.
+SRC received the varicella vaccine on or about May 18, 2010.
+SRC also received diphtheria-tetanus-acellular pertussis (DTaP) and Haemophilus influenzae type B (Hib) vaccines, which vaccines are contained on the Table, on or about May 18, 2010. - 3.
+The vaccines were administered within the United States. - 4.
+Petitioner alleges that the varicella vaccine caused SRC to develop ataxia and that SRC experienced residual effects of this injury for more than six months. - 5.
+Petitioner represents that there has been no prior award or settlement of a civil action for damages on behalf of SRC as a result of her alleged condition.

-6. Respondent denies that the flu immunization is the cause of petitioner's alleged GBS, and/or any other injury.

-7. Maintaining their above-stated positions, the parties nevertheless now agree that the issues between them shall be settled and that a decision should be entered awarding the compensation described in paragraph 8 of this Stipulation.

-8. As soon as practicable after an entry of judgment reflecting a decision consistent with the terms of this Stipulation, and after petitioner has filed an election to receive compensation pursuant to 42 U.S.C. § 300aa-21(a)(1), the Secretary of Health and Human Services will issue the following vaccine compensation payments:
+- 6. Respondent denies that the varicella vaccine and/or any other vaccine is the cause of SRC's ataxia and/or any other injury. - 7.
+Maintaining their above-stated positions, the parties nevertheless now agree that the issues between them shall be settled and that a decision should be entered awarding the compensation described in paragraph 8 of this Stipulation. - 8.
+As soon as practicable after an entry of judgment reflecting a decision consistent with the terms of this Stipulation, and after petitioner has filed an election to receive compensation pursuant to 42 U.S.C. § 300aa-21(a)(1), the Secretary of Health and Human Services will issue the following vaccine compensation payment:

-a.
-A lump sum of \$18,851.41, which represents reimbursement of a State of Iowa Medicaid lien, in the form of a check payable jointly to petitioner and b.
-A lump sum of \$325,000.00 in the form of a check payable to petitioner.
-This amount represents compensation for all remaining damages that would be available under 42 U.S.C. § 300aa-15(a).
+A lump sum of \$50,000.00 in the form of a check payable to petitioner, on behalf of SRC.
+This amount represents all compensation for damages that would be available under 42 U.S.C. § 300aa-15(a).